Business Associate Agreement

 - Business Associate may use PHI for its proper management and administration or to carry out its legal responsibilities, provided that any disclosure for such purpose is required by law or Business Associate obtains reasonable assurances that the information will be held confidentially.

-4. Obligations of Covered Entity
+5. Obligations of Covered Entity

-- Covered Entity shall obtain any necessary consents, authorizations, or other permissions from individuals before submitting PHI to the Service.
+- Covered Entity shall obtain any necessary consents, authorizations, or other permissions from individuals before submitting their PHI to the Service.

 - Covered Entity shall not request Business Associate to use or disclose PHI in any manner that would not be permissible under HIPAA if done by Covered Entity.

-5. Term and Termination
+6. Term and Termination

 - Term.
 This Agreement takes effect upon Covered Entity's electronic acceptance through the Service and remains in effect for the duration of the Underlying Agreement.
 By accepting this Agreement through the Service, Covered Entity acknowledges that electronic acceptance constitutes a valid and binding execution of this Agreement, equivalent to a handwritten signature, and that Business Associate's publication of these terms constitutes its execution.